-Ms. Pok has been an independent director of ecoWise Holdings Limited (Stock Code: SGX:5CT) since August 2016, Imperium Crown Limited (Stock Code: SGX:5HT) since February 2017 and Allied Technologies Limited Stock Code: SGX:A13) since October 2017.
-All companies are listed on the Singapore Stock Exchange.
+Ms. Pok has been an independent director of ecoWise Holdings Limited (Stock Code: SGX:5CT) since August 2016 and Imperium Crown Limited (Stock Code: SGX:5HT) since February 2017.
+Both companies are listed on the Singapore Stock Exchange.

-Mr. LIU Ji (劉驥) ("Mr. Liu"), aged 39, is an independent non-executive Director.
+Mr. LIU Ji (劉驥) ("Mr. Liu"), aged 38, is an independent non-executive Director.
 He was appointed to our Board on 21 October 2016 and does not hold any position with other members of our Group.
-Mr. Liu has over fourteen years of experience in auditing and financial advisory.
+Mr. Liu has over twelve years of experience in auditing.
 He is a member of the Institute of Singapore Chartered Accountants.